The five words were already out before you heard yourself say them.

 You told yourself you do not pressure people, and you meant it, and it is true.
 And it is the story that makes the next call possible without having to feel what this one actually cost.

-The client who needed to be led and met a helper instead.
+The person on the other side.
+The one who needed to be led and met a helper instead.

 You have softened the close so many times that you no longer notice the moment you do it.
 It moves through you like a reflex.
 By the time you register what happened, the call is already somewhere else and you are already composing the story you will tell yourself about why you gave them space.